xlladdins/xll/docs/Excel4Macros/CONSOLIDATE.md

 **Remarks**

--   If you use the CONSOLIDATE function with no arguments and there is a
+  - > If you use the CONSOLIDATE function with no arguments and there is
-    > consolidation on the active worksheet, Microsoft Excel
+    > a consolidation on the active worksheet, Microsoft Excel
     > reconsolidates, using the sources, function, and position
     > attributes used to create the existing consolidation.

--   If you use the CONSOLIDATE function with no arguments and there is
+  - > If you use the CONSOLIDATE function with no arguments and there is
     > no consolidation on the active worksheet, the function returns the
-    > \#VALUE! error value.
+    > \#VALUE\! error value.

 >